bigbinary/neeto-utils/README.md

 You can create new components in the `lib/components` and export them from `lib/index.js`.

-Running the `yarn start` command starts a CRA app which resides in `src` folder.
+Running the `yarn start` command starts a CRA app which resides in `example` folder.
 Use this application to test out changes.
 Note that nothing in the `src` folder will be bundled with NeetoEditor.

 ## Building